 The prettiest ‘snake’ you’ll ever see

 One and a half million of them and not a forked tongue in sight, thankfully.
 The snake’s head fritillary flower is nationally rare but 80% of what’s left in the UK grows in North Meadow, a national nature reserve at Cricklade near Cirencester.
 OK, I have to admit that this is nowhere near Stroud.
 Yes, yes, OK, I admit it’s not even in Gloucestershire but just over the border in Wiltshire.
-However, this spring spectacle is worth the 45 minute drive from Stroud – there really are hardly any other places in the country to see this and at least one and a half million of them really do flower every year in the meadow.
+However, this spring spectacle is worth the 45 minute drive from Stroud as there’s virtually nowhere else in the country like this, and at least one and a half million of them really do flower every year in the meadow.
 Plus, the best bit is that you’re literally inches away from the flowers as the footpath takes you through the middle of this floral exuberance.

 Continue reading “The prettiest ‘snake’ you’ll ever see”